 Here’s why it can put you through a world of pain.

-Have you realised you can’t stop rubbing your eyes once you start?
+Have you realized you can’t stop rubbing your eyes once you start?
 This is because eye rubs release histamine, a chemical which aggravates the itch and compels us to rub more and harder!